raku-community-modules/FastCGI/README.md

 I haven't done any extensive testing using input streams or error streams.

+## Requirements

+This requires a Perl 6 implementation that can export constants, and has the pack() and unpack() methods with at least 'C', 'n', 'N', and 'x' format codes supported.

 ## TODO

  * Test the STDIN and STDERR streams.